 This month’s Blu-ray recommendation is 1981’s True Confessions.

-The following are my recommendations for those enjoying Turner Classic Movies in the U.S. this October:
+The following are my recommendations for those enjoying Turner Classic Movies in the U.S.:

-The first is Nicholas Ray's disturbed character study In a Lonely Place with Humphrey Bogart perfectly cast as Dixon Steele, whose unpredictable explosions of anger make him a prime suspect for the killing of a young ingenue.
+The first is Nicholas Ray's intensive character study In a Lonely Place with Humphrey Bogart perfectly cast as Dixon Steele, whose unpredictable explosions of anger make him a prime suspect for the killing of a young ingénue.

 My second recommendation, in keeping with the Halloween spirit is France's Eyes Without a Face, one of the Top Ten Horror films of all time.

-TCM's present month's schedule can be confirmed by clicking on any of the above images.
+TCM's present month's schedule can be confirmed by clicking on either of the above two images.